1987 Indianapolis 500: Post-race notes

 Mario Andretti's dominance of the month, and subsequent failure to achieve victory, was largely unprecedented in modern times.
 He led the practice speed chart on 11 of the 17 days (he participated in only 13 days), won the pole position, won the pit stop contest, had the fastest leading lap of the race, and led 170 of the first 177 laps.
 Despite not running at the finish, due to high attrition, Andretti was still credited with 9th place, his 8th top-10 finish at Indy.

 Al Unser Sr.'s victory in a year-old car was unusual in the CART era.
 Just weeks prior to being used in the race, the car had been sitting on display at a Sheraton hotel in Reading, Pennsylvania.
 The car went from Hertz sponsorship to Cummins after a couple of days.
 Due to time constraints, proper decals were unavailable in time for qualifying.
 Unser Sr.'s car was fitted with sentence case "Cummins" decals (the proper form of the company's logo) on the left sidepod - the side most visible, and the side used for most official photographs.
 All upper case "CUMMINS" decals (an improper rendition of the company's logo) were used on the right sidepod (the side least visible, and seldom photographed).

 In post-race interviews, brothers Bobby Unser and Al Unser had a live conversation from the television broadcasting booth to victory circle, with Bobby congratulating his brother Al. It is believed to be the only time brothers were part of the victory lane interview.
 Bobby was seen in tears of joy as he watched his family celebrate in victory lane, from the broadcast booth.
 Bobby was in his first race broadcasting the Indy 500 on ABC television (the previous year he was part of the radio network crew).
+According to Unser, he told the booth about the chances of his brother winning the race being good when coming down to Guerrero possibly making a mistake.
 Two nights before the race, at the Hulman Hundred, Al Unser Sr.'s nephew Robby Unser suffered a broken leg in a crash.
 Robby listened to the race on the radio at the hospital, while Robby's father Bobby Unser called the race live on ABC Sports.

 This was the final Indy 500 for famous spectator Larry Bisceglia of Yuma.
 He traditionally was the first person in line since 1950, as well as 1948–1949 when he was one of the first in line.
 Bisceglia died on December 7, 1988.

 A little more than two months after the race, the Indianapolis Motor Speedway hosted the opening ceremonies for the Pan Am Games.